docelic/amber-introduction/README.md

 		1. Forks invoke Process.run() and start completely separate, individual processes which go through the same initialization procedure from the beginning.
 Forked processes have env variable "FORKED" set to "1", and a variable "id" set to their process number.
 IDs are assigned in reverse order (highest number == first forked).
 	1. `@@instance.start` is called for every process
 		1. It saves current time and prints startup info
-		1. `@handler.prepare_pipelines` is called. @handler is an instance variable of Amber::Server and contains the code/entry point into Amber which will be called on every request. `prepare_pipelines` connects the pipes so that data can flow.
+		1. `@handler.prepare_pipelines` is called. @handler in this sense is the pipeline itself (Amber::Pipeline). `prepare_pipelines` is called to connect the pipes so the processing can work.
+Also, this process adds Amber::Pipe::Last to the end of the pipeline.
+This pipe's duty is to call Amber::Router::Context.process_request, which actually dispatches the request to the controller.
 		1. `server = HTTP::Server.new( host, port @handler)`- Crystal's HTTP server is created
 		1. `server.tls = Amber::SSL.new(...).generate_tls if ssl_enabled?`
 		1. Signal::INT is trapped (calls `server.close` when received)